Waterless toilets are becoming a hot topic amongst those intending on going green as often as they can.

 While there are many benefits to waterless toilets, they aren’t as commonly listed as standard toilets are.
 That said, finding reliable brands and budget-friendly options can be difficult.

-Many things factor into the price of these touchless toilets, including the type of toilet, the design of the toilet itself, and the maker.
+Many things factor into the budget of these touchless toilets, including the type of toilet, the design of the toilet itself, and the maker.

-Below, we have compiled the top five waterless toilets on the market from three of the top brands and have ranked them based on customer reviews and by price.
-In the case of a tie in the customer rankings, the cost was taken into consideration.
+Below, we have compiled the top five waterless toilets on the market from three of the top brands and have ranked them based on reviews and budget.
+In the case of a tie in the customer rankings, the expense was taken into consideration.

-Keep in mind, while the prices for these toilets are higher than standard toilets, there are more components to keep in mind when installing compost toilets.
-So while the initial cost may be high, water savings, along with other savings, later on, tend to make the steep prices well worth it.
+Keep in mind, while the expense for these toilets are higher than standard toilets, there are more components to keep in mind when installing compost toilets.
+So while the initial investment may be high, water savings, along with other savings, later on, tend to make the steep investment well worth it.

 - Hand crank agitator in base for fast composting